66 Newtown Lane, East Hampton, NY 11937

 295 Three Mile Harbor - Hog Creek Road, East Hampton, NY 11937

-It always feels like an occasion at East Hampton Point, whose unbeatable view of boats on Three Mile Harbor (and adjacent accommodations) makes it popular for weddings.
+It always feels like an occasion at East Hampton Point, especially as they are celebrating their 25th anniversary all summer long.
+Unbeatable view of boats on Three Mile Harbor (and adjacent accommodations) makes it popular for weddings and other fancy occasions.
 The theme is nautical inside, too, with a fully-rigged mahogany sloop hanging from a ceiling.
 You can see the sunset wherever you sit, whether on the outdoor deck or in the two-story dining room.
-The chef, Thomas Rougey, concentrates on seafood and locally caught fish.
-Oysters are served during a 4-6 p.m. happy hour, with a glass of champagne or handcrafted cocktail.
-Sunday brunch is a three-course $40 prix fixe with a classic and a complimentary fresh-squeezed juice or cocktail.
+The chef, Thomas Rougey, concentrates on Meditterranean specialties and locally caught fish. $1. oysters are served during a 3-5 p.m. happy hour, Thursday-Sunday, with a glass of champagne or handcrafted cocktail.
+Sunday brunch.
 Live music on Sunday night.
-Michael Capoferri is the general manager.
+Alex Algieri is the general manager.
 And there's a special deck menu.